The Holistic Curriculum

 Outdoor Kindergarten Program – Click here to learn more.

 Primary students develop a connection to living things and nature.
-Some examples include watching: a caterpillar transforming into a butterfly; winged migrations each year; salmon migrate on the Humber River; chicks hatching; and a plant growing.
-Imaginative nature stories help to form an image of the phenomenon that the students observe.
-Aboriginal stories and songs that teach about livings things are told to students.
+Some examples include watching: a caterpillar transforming into a butterfly; winged migrations each year; salmon migration on the Humber River; chicks hatching; and a plant growing.
+Nature stories help to form an image of the phenomenon that the students observe.

 Music, art, drama, and poetry enrich and enliven Language Arts lessons.
 Phonics and word-decoding skills are taught through imaginative stories.
 The school follows TDSB’s balanced literacy approach.
-Sage stories from diverse cultures help to educate students about social-justice themes.
-Fables and trickster stories are told to deepen the children’s understanding of social relationships.
+Sage stories from diverse cultures help to educate students about social justice themes.

 The Holistic Curriculum

 In the junior and intermediate years there is a growing independence and there is a gradual shift to more project-based learning activities.
 Students learn about fair trade, food justice, environmental and other social justice issues.
 In the junior and intermediate years, Social Studies, Environmental Science, Geography and History are often taught as integrated lesson units.
 For example, in grade 4, students may be introduced to Canadian geography through Indigenous art and storytelling about the land.
 Students learn about treaties and land rights and defenders, natural resources, the environment and sustainability.
 The grade 7 and 8 program is very much student-led.
 Students often learn how to take action in the community and for the environment through project-based learning activities.
 Projects can usually be in any subject area.
 Other highlights in the intermediate years can include performing plays, organzing community events, joining extracurricular clubs.
 In past, grade 8 students have organized and run school-wide coffee house events.